 This can also be done on tires to give you excellent traction on hard ice.

-Installing a set of good LED work lights or an LED light bar will make setting up/taking down the fishing gear in the dark a lot easier.
+Installing good LED work lights or a light bar will make setting up/taking down the fishing gear in the dark much more manageable.

-If you not only want to keep yourself protected from the elements but also the ATV, you can get ice-fishing shelters that will fit both you, the bike and all of your gear.
-It’s like bringing your own small portable garage.
+If you not only want to keep yourself protected from the elements but also the ATV, you can get ice-fishing shelters that will fit you, the bike, and all of your gear.
+It’s like bringing a small portable garage.

-There are shelters out there that you can be installed on the ATV itself, but I don’t see any major benefit with a setup like that as there are better stand-alone shelters available that easily can be strapped to the bike or your sled for transport.
+There are shelters out there that you can install on the ATV itself.
+Still, I don’t see any significant benefit with a setup like that as better stand-alone shelters are available that easily can be strapped to the bike or your sled for transport.

 The rack-mounted systems will also take up much more of your bike’s storage space for other gear.